 Detached is a game about exploring and finding things for yourself – which is both great and also annoying.
 As you work your way through the chapters, you’ll come across various stations which require items known as ‘Neutral Nands’ in order to operate them.
 These can be found just floating through space in pre-designated areas but due to the kind of short LoD and pop-in for ‘items’, it’s not easy to see them as you are floating around unless you are within around 50ft.

 That leads to the other issue I had – everything looks the same in space!
 When you die and respawn at the last ‘puzzle’ you completed, you need to make your way back to where you just were but it’s so hard to get your bearings and work out where you actually were when you died.
 Just like with the Nands, there are no markers, no map, nothing.
-I would have liked it, if they didn’t want to break immersion, if we could either pick up a tracking item to track points of interest and Nands or if there was a marker showing our place of death?
+I would have liked it if we could either pick up a tracking item to track points of interest and Nands or if there was a marker showing our place of death.

 So many times I just died floating around because I couldn’t figure out where the Hull was or where that one can of oxygen was which I spotted when I was randomly floating around a few hours ago.
 It got pretty frustrating after a while.